image-rs/canvas/README.md

 ## Not

-This library is not yet ready for use, and mostly a reservation in `crates.io` for future use for PistonDevelopers or another organization managing the `image` crate.
+This library is not yet ready for use, and mostly a reservation in `crates.io` for future use within the `image-rs` organization managing the `image` crate.

 It is also not intended to provide nd-algebra or other matrix style operations.
 This firstly keeps the implementation complexity low, allows other